0n3Appl3/tetris/README.md

 ## Installation
 1. Compile the code `javac *.java`
-2. Launch the game by entering the command `java Main`
+2. Launch the game by entering the command `java Main <classic/pentix>`

 ## How to Play
 - Use arrow keys to move the tetromino pieces